michelelt/sim3.0/README.md

+## Not mantained
+This project is discontinued since September 2020

 # Car sharing simulator

 This simulator is a trace-drive simulator which relies on the real data coming from Car2go, a car sharing provider working in 25 cities spread around the world.